-Skin problems in horses such as itching, dandruff, redness, or oozing spots are not uncommon—and can be a real burden for affected animals.
-A common question from horse owners is:
+Skin problems in horses such as itching, dandruff, redness, or weeping sores are not uncommon – and are often a real burden for affected animals.
+A common question from horse owners is therefore:

 Which shampoo is truly suitable for skin problems?